rtorrent-community/rtorrent-docs/docs/include-cmd-scripting.rst

         Defines a value that you can query and set, just like with any built-in value.

-        The example shows how to do optional logging for some new command you define, and also how to split a complex command into steps using the ``multi`` method type.
+        The example shows how to do optional logging for some new command you define, and also how to split a complicated command into steps using the ``multi`` method type.

         .. code-block:: ini